adrianbevan/ATLAS-UK-ML/README.md

 -------------------------------------------------------------------------------------------------

-If you are interested in machine learning then you will find some of my other machine learning tutorial examples online at the following page. https://pprc.qmul.ac.uk/~bevan/teaching.html
+If you are interested in machine learning then you may find some of my other machine learning tutorial examples online of interest.
+These can be found at the following page. https://pprc.qmul.ac.uk/~bevan/teaching.html

 -------------------------------------------------------------------------------------------------